redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 configure them:

 ## 1. long_short:
-Classifies sales into short term or long term capital gains based on how long they have been held, like so:
+_For US based investors._

-Converts:
+Classifies sales into short term or long term capital gains based on how long they have been held.
+An example illustrates this easily.
+The plugin converts:

 ```
 plugin "long_short" "{
    'generic_account_pat':   ':Capital-Gains',